 With proper care your new piece will retain its beauty for decades.
 Many factors can contribute to the life of your jewelry, attention to care, repair, and storage is key.
 Years down the line we want you to be as thrilled as you were on your engagement day.

 If you do not see your ring size online, please contact us, and we will accommodate you.
-We offer one complimentary ring sizing for all engagement and wedding ring purchases within 60 days of purchase.
+We offer one complimentary ring sizing for all engagement and wedding ring purchases within 1 year of purchase, after that a resizing fee of $50 will apply.
 We are happy to size your finger here at the studio, or if you are outside of the San Francisco Bay Area, we recommend getting sized by a professional jeweler.
 Resizing for other items purchased through Rebecca Overmann directly is available for a small fee, please inquire for details.
 For rings purchased through one of our retail partners, please contact them directly.

 Your ring can easily get dirty through everyday wear and exposure to products like shampoo, sunscreen, and soap residue.
 Avoid contact with harsh household chemicals like hairspray and chlorine, these are not a diamond’s friend.
 Regular cleanings with a mild liquid soap and warm water do the trick.
 A toothbrush can also be used.
 We do not recommend ultrasonic cleaners or jewelry cleaning solutions.
 For more information on cleaning please visit our blog post here.

 Even the most secure settings can loosen over time, especially if extensively worm.
 That is why we recommend an annual check up done by a jewelry professional.
 This checkup can avoid costly damage or loss.
 We offer this free of charge.
 When in doubt ask an expert.
 Diamonds are indeed the hardest stone, and hardy during daytime wear but can easily scratch other jewelry.
 Store diamonds alone in a soft pouch in your jewelry box.